pranjalwalia/UpSolve/README.md

-# UpSolve
-An automated resource to help in upsolving competitive programming problems from Hackerrank
+# UpSolve: An automated resource for upsolving problems from Hackerrank.